Manju-05/smiley_foundation/README.md

 # 😊 Smiley Foundation

-> *"Bringing smiles to those who need them the most."*
+> *"Bringing smiles to those who need them the most"*

 The **Smiley Foundation** is a compassionate initiative committed to serving roadside communities and the underprivileged by providing daily essentials such as food, clothing, and hope.
 This website project showcases our mission, programs, and impact, and serves as a portal for volunteers and donors to connect and contribute.